ggoggam/ggoggam.github.io/src/posts/htmx.md

 </table>
 ```

 Here, a `POST` request to `/search` endpoint is invoked by `hx-post`, which is triggered either 1.
 500ms after input has been changed or 2. the input is submitted and whose response replaces `tbody` with id `search-results`.
+You can choose any language with your favorite server framework of your choosing, but I choose FastAPI for this example.
-The server (written with FastAPI for the example) should therefore implement two endpoints, namely `GET /` and `POST /search`.
+The server should therefore implement two endpoints, namely `GET /` and `POST /search`.

 ```python
 app = FastAPI()